-That’s a great question.
+How Can I Prepare for the CFP Test?That’s a great question.
 We’ve broken down the answer into three parts.

 - Do yourself a favor and study.
 Do not walk in unprepared.
 We have recommended prep materials below, but that only helps if you actually try.
 Plus, studying is actually proven to be the best antidote to test anxiety.